24 May What Copywriting Agencies Want From Freelancers

 Copywriting agencies are often looking for freelancers who can write in varying styles and tones of voice, to fit with their different clients.
 But within each piece of content the copywriter must focus on the specific brief in hand and fit it with the particular client’s style.
 Prove that you understand the brief, the brand’s message, and the audience they are targeting, and you’ll be one sought after copywriter.

 Above all copywriting agencies are looking for talent in their freelance writers.
 It’s one thing to stick to deadlines and be flexible with hours, but if you haven’t got the writing talent you won’t get the job.
 Copywriting agencies are always looking for new talent, so stand out from the rest by showcasing your writing style and specialisms – like infographics, video game copywriting or video scripts – in a well thought out portfolio with plenty of examples of your work.

 Copywriters come from all over, some right out of university, others who worked their way through the writing world.
 There’s no specific path to becoming a copywriter, but those with a natural flare for words, excellent time management and an eye for the details will go far.

-Copywriting agencies may have set the bar high with all different types of writers such as travel copywriters and financial copywriters, but you can easily rise above it by practising all of these qualities in your work.
+Copywriting agencies may have set the bar high, but you can easily rise above it by practising all of these qualities in your work.